 - PCONFIG_ENABLE: This control is a single bit control and enables the PCONFIG instruction in VMX non-root operation.
 If 0, the execution of PCONFIG in VMX non-root operation causes #UD.
-Otherwise, execution of PCONFIG works according to PCONFIG EXITING. - PCONFIG_EXITING: This is a 64b control and allows VMX root operation to cause a VM-exit for various leaf functions of PCONFIG.
+Otherwise, execution of PCONFIG works according to PCONFIG_EXITING. - PCONFIG_EXITING: This is a 64b control and allows VMX root operation to cause a VM-exit for various leaf functions of PCONFIG.
 This control does not have any effect if the PCONFIG_ENABLE control is clear.
+It is recommended that VMMs intercept execution of any PCONFIG leaves with which they are not familiar and convert such executions into #GP(0).